Tangible Personal Property Exemption?

 Biblical History Display Property Exemption

-Biblical history display property exemption (196.1987 F.S.) — An exemption from ad valorem taxation of property owned by an organization that is federally exempt under s.
-501(c)(3) and exhibits, illustrates, and interprets Biblical items and archives; provides live and recorded demonstrations, explanations, reenactments, and illustrations of Biblical history and worship; exhibit times, places, and events of Biblical history and significance, when such activity is open to the public and available at least 1 day per year, to the public for no admission charge.
+Biblical history display property exemption (Florida Statute 196.1987) — An exemption from ad valorem taxation of property owned by an organization that is federally exempt under the Internal Revenue Code section 501(c)(3) and exhibits, illustrates, and interprets Biblical items and archives; provides live and recorded demonstrations, explanations, reenactments, and illustrations of Biblical history and worship; exhibit times, places, and events of Biblical history and significance, when such activity is open to the public and available at least 1 day per year, to the public for no admission charge.
 Any portion used for nonexempt purposes may be valued and placed upon the tax rolls separately from any portion entitled to exemption pursuant to this section.

 Agreements with Local Governments for Use of Public Property